 Pelham Manor home prices are not only among the most expensive in New York, but Pelham Manor real estate also consistently ranks among the most expensive in America.

-Pelham Manor is a decidedly white-collar village, with fully 98.14% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Pelham Manor is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Pelham Manor who work in management occupations (28.86%), healthcare (14.71%), and sales jobs (11.17%).
+Pelham Manor is a decidedly white-collar village, with fully 96.46% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Pelham Manor is a village of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Pelham Manor who work in management occupations (27.91%), business and financial occupations (13.10%), and healthcare (12.26%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.91% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Pelham Manor telecommute to their jobs.
+Overall, about 24.19% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Pelham Manor is a great place for families with children to consider.
 First of all, many other families with children live here, making Pelham Manor a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Pelham Manor has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Pelham Manor’s overall crime rate is lower than average for the country.

 Pelham Manor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Pelham Manor, a lot of people use the train to get to work every day though Pelham Manor is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.